 If the review and other activities associated with the previous mock test attempt are complete, you can attempt another mock test.

 The focus of this mock test should be to apply your time management strategy devised earlier in this attempt.
 Additionally, devise your kipping strategy based on your weak areas, identified by reviewing the attempt.

-Create a checklist for review of important concepts and refer to your error log during practice to resolve errors.
+Create a checklist for a review of important concepts and refer to your error log during practice to resolve errors.
 Make sure you are familiar with the use of note board and earplugs that are provided during the test.
 Also, decide your section order for the actual test based on your strong and weak sections.

 Avoid falling in for these common myths related to the time management strategies!

-Phase 4 – 1 week before the test
+Phase 4 – 1 week before the Test

 - Review checklist and error log

 - Attempt another mock test